kine/KinesInfo_source/content/posts/NuGetizingBusinessCentralStatus.md

 To make the dream reality, we need multiple things to happen:

 1. Define rules for creating the NuGet packages in connection with Microsoft Dynamics 365 Business Central - status: **DONE!** (see e.g. [my and Freddy's BCTechDays session "When a dream comes true"](https://youtu.be/JpmPqDM-hzU?si=FHoHB8qP4bpACzje))
-1. Microsoft must publish their apps as NuGet packages on some public feed - status: **Work in progress** (partially done, packages are not updated and no final feed name is used yet)
+1. Microsoft must publish their apps as NuGet packages on some public feed - status: **Finished** (updated 14.10.2024) - [MS Apps public feed](https://dynamicssmb2.visualstudio.com/DynamicsBCPublicFeeds/_artifacts/feed/MSApps), [MS Apps Symbols feed](https://dynamicssmb2.visualstudio.com/DynamicsBCPublicFeeds/_artifacts/feed/MSSymbols)
-1. (optional) Microsoft need to publish AppSource apps symbols as public feed - status: **Work in progress**
+1. (optional) Microsoft need to publish AppSource apps symbols as public feed - status: **Finished** (updated 14.10.2024) - [public Artifact feed](https://dynamicssmb2.visualstudio.com/DynamicsBCPublicFeeds/_artifacts/feed/AppSourceSymbols) - updated when publisher publish new version of some app
 1. Partners need to publish their apps as NuGet packages on some feeds following the rules - status: **Depends on partner** (unknown)
 1. Partners need to be able to consume NuGet packages following the rules during CI/CD and development - status: **Depends on used technology (see next chapter)**